On $q$-Painlev\'e VI and the geometry of Segre surfaces: Introduction

 One of the important asymptotic problems that was still unsolved, is the corresponding nonlinear connection problem, which entails providing the asymptotic behaviours around both critical points simultaneously, or relating them to one another, explicitly and rigorously.
 This problem is solved in the current paper for the general solution of $q\Psix$.
 It is further shown how, under a formal continuum limit as $q\rightarrow 1$, this solution reduces to the classical solution of the nonlinear connection problem for Painlev\'e VI by Jimbo \cite{jimbo1982}.
 In particular, this leads to an explicit bi-rational map between the famous Jimbo-Fricke cubic surface and the continuum limit of the Segre surface.

 Our approach to the asymptotic analysis of solutions goes via the Riemann-Hilbert problem (RHP) associated with $q\Psix$.
 It rests on three important technical innovations.
-The first, is the recent construction of $q$-pairs of pants decompositions by Ohyama et al. \cite{ohyamaramissualoy}, which decompose the monodromy of rank and degree two linear Fuchsian $q$-difference systems into the monodromies of two rank two linear Fuchsian $q$-difference systems of degree one.
+The first, are so called Mano decompositions by Ohyama et al. \cite{ohyamaramissualoy}, which decompose the monodromy of rank and degree two linear Fuchsian $q$-difference systems into the monodromies of two linear Fuchsian $q$-difference systems of rank two and degree one.
 We will recall this construction in this paper and provide additional formulae.

-The second, is that such $q$-pairs of pants decompositions can also be realised analytically, by recasting the RHP into a corresponding factorised form.
+The second, is that such Mano decompositions can also be realised analytically, by recasting the RHP into a corresponding factorised form.
 We note that such a factorised form of a RHP for $q\Psix$ first appeared in \cite{jimbonagoyasakai}.

 The third, is that, by quotienting the global solution of this RHP by local parametrices which solve the individual components, the RHP can be recast into one, posed on a single, closed and time-independent contour, with the jump matrix made out of Heine's $q$-hypergeometric functions.
-The solution of this RHP can be written as perturbation of the identity for small or large time, yielding the asymptotics of the underyling solution of $q\Psix$.
+The solution of this RHP can be written as perturbation of the identity for small or large time, yielding the asymptotics of the underlying solution of $q\Psix$.
 In the context of $\Psix$, this methodology was developed and applied in \cites{itslisovyy,gavlis2018,cafassowidom}.
 We adapt it to the $q$-difference setting in the current paper.

-One of the ways the geometry of the affine Segre surface enters the asymptotic analysis, is that, on the lines, some of the pants in the $q$-pairs of pants decompositions become reducible.
+One of the ways the geometry of the affine Segre surface enters the asymptotic analysis, is that, on the lines, some of factors in the Mano decompositions become reducible.
 This leads to a triangular reduction of one of the parametrices that consequently truncates the small or large time perturbative solution of the RHP.
 Similar truncations also occur in the context of $\Psix$, see Jimbo \cite{jimbo1982} and Guzzetti \cites{guzzetti_solving,guzzettireview}.